-- Either Vernier Energy Sensor (VES-BTA) and a data collection interface and software such as Logger Pro or Graphical Analysis 4, or Go Direct® Energy Sensor (GDX-NRG) and Graphical Analysis 4 on your computer, Chromebook, or mobile device
+- Either Vernier Energy Sensor (VES-BTA) and a data collection interface and software such as Logger Pro, Graphical Analysis app, Graphical Analysis Pro, or Go Direct® Energy Sensor (GDX-NRG) and Graphical Analysis, Graphical Analysis Pro, LabQuest App (LabQuest 2 or LabQuest 3 only).

 - Vernier Variable Load (VES-VL) or Vernier Resistor Board (VES-RB) or a selection of resistors, from 5 ohms to 100 ohms

 - Wires with alligator clips on both ends for making connections

 - Solar panel

 - Set up the solar panel and light source in the way you expect students to set them up.

 - Launch the software and connect your sensor to the software.
 If you are using the Vernier Energy Sensor, follow the steps to zero the sensor.
 If you are using the Go Direct Energy, zeroing is unnecessary.

 - Set up the software data collection mode to Selected Events.
 You can skip naming the event and providing units.